edsu/inkdroid.org/_posts/2016-10-15-followers.md

 ---
 layout: post
-title: "10:21 EDT"
+title: "10:21 PM EDT"
 tags:
 - data
 - twitter
 - politics
 ---

-*TLDR; what happened at 10:21 EDT in the second Presidential Debate?*
+*TLDR; what happened at 10:21 PM EDT in the second Presidential Debate?*

 ---